ehugithub/scripts/README.md

 # scripts

-A few scripts from a random bash book.
+A few scripts from a random bash textbook.